mdn/browser-compat-data/docs/data-guidelines/spec_links.md

 ## Best practices

-In addition to the validated rules above, the following best practices have emerged:
+In addition to the validated rules above, the following best practices have emerged.

+### Aim to provide just one URL

+The `spec_url` property allows to take an array of multiple URLs, but most of the time it is best to provide just the most meaningful URL.
+For example, don't add multiple (historical) versions of specifications.

 ### Events